ARTICLES

 Click here for details and map of "Tabist Kaihoro Otaru (Former Itaya Residence)"

-5. Glassware Shops like "Kakumaru-do Otaru"
+5. Glass Shops like "□○ (Kakumaru)-do Otaru"

 ■Location: 2-14 Sakaimachi, Otaru-shi

-Click here for details and map of "Kakumaru-do Otaru"
+Click here for details and map of "□○ (Kakumaru)-do Otaru"

 6. Otaru Denuki Koji

 This is Otaru Denuki Koji, a unique building complex in Otaru.
 The fire watchtower is a striking feature, and from the observation deck on top of this tower, you can get a panoramic view of the Otaru Canal.
-It has a retro atmosphere that recreates the good old townscape of the Meiji and Taisho eras when the Otaru Canal once prospered, and it is a food theme park with about 20 restaurants.
+It has a retro atmosphere that recreates the good old townscape of the Meiji and Taisho eras when the Otaru Canal once flourished, and it is a food theme park with about 20 restaurants.

 Otaru Denuki Koji